bradleymarch/APPetite/README.md

 This app incorporates HTML, CSS, jQuery, and Javascript

-Here is the live link to it: https://bradleymarch.com/appetite
+Here is the live link to it: //The old API setup has been reconfigured, so this is currently not live
 ![Landing Page Photo](/appetiteMobile.png)

 Here is the preliminary sketch of the APP architecture: